Why You Need to Get a Business Loan

 - Lender relationships is much easier to manage than investor relationships.

 When you apply for a business loan, you only have to worry about paying your amortizations in a timely and consistent manner.
-As long as you are consistently accomplishing your obligations with the lender, it is unlikely that the lender will meddle with other affairs of your business.
+As long as you are consistently accomplishing your obligations with the lender, it is unlikely that the licensed money lender will meddle with other affairs of your business.
 Unlike having an equity investment, your investors will expect you to bring the business to places hence they would ask for updates on projects, revenue, and other matters relatable to business operations.